pa11y/sidekick/ARCHITECTURE.md

     Either HTML/CSS knowledge and/or client-side JavaScript knowledge will be required.
 We use [Sass] for styling and [Browserify] to bundle our client-side JavaScript; for templating, we use [Dust.js].
 An understanding of these is useful but not a prerequisite.

   - **[Databases](#databases)**:
-    We use [PostgreSQL] to persist data, and the [Knex.js] client library to communicate with it.
+    We use [PostgreSQL] to persist data, and the [Bookshelf.js]/[Knex.js] client libraries to communicate with it.

 Once you've read up on your preferred areas, you should also review the section on [testing](#testing).